apache/cloudstack-www/docs/index.md

 adding/editing pages and blog posts.

 Most of the pages and blog posts are written in Markdown, which is like a text file usually ending with `.md` extension.
-These .md files are used by Docusaruas (the static-site website framework) to generate HTML-based website so we don't have to write HTML by manually.
+These .md files are used by Docusaurus (the static-site website framework) to generate HTML-based website so we don't have to write HTML by manually.